 Birth injuries occur when a healthy baby sustains traumatic injuries during the birthing process.
 Examples of birth injuries include nerve damage, broken bones, oxygen deprivation to the brain or other internal organs, and hemorrhaging.
 Note, however, that maternal birth injuries are also possible.
 For example, if a doctor does not consider the safety of a mother during delivery, she could sustain serious injuries such as vaginal tears, internal hemorrhaging, and many other medical issues that could turn fatal.

 What is the Difference Between a Birth Injury and a Birth Defect?

 There is, unfortunately, an array of things that can go wrong at the birth of a child.
 However, compensable birth injuries occur when a healthy baby sustains traumatic injuries during the birthing process.
 Birth injuries are distinguishable from birth defects.

 A birth defect is an abnormality affecting a bodily function or body structure that arises due to the genetic composition of the parents and other factors during the pregnancy.
 Birth injuries, on the other hand, are caused during labor and delivery, often in the birth canal.

 What Are Common Types of Birth Injuries?

 Unfortunately, there are an array of injuries that can be inflicted on a baby during the birthing process.
-These injuries can vary in severity, but the bottom-line is that they are avoidable but for a medical professional’s negligence or other improper actions.
-Birth injuries casued by medical malpractice can include:
+These injuries can vary in severity, but the bottom line is that they are avoidable but for a medical professional’s negligence or other improper actions.
+Birth injuries caused by medical malpractice can include:

 What are Additional Causes of Birth Injuries?

-- Failure to respond to fetal distress or monitor condition of baby
+- Failure to respond to fetal distress or monitor the condition of the baby

 - Misuse of forceps